johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

 ---
-title: 'NSwag generated C# client: Open API property name clashes'
+title: 'NSwag generated C# client: Open API property name clashes and decimal over double'
 authors: johnnyreilly
 tags: [nswag, c sharp]
 image: blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash/title-image.png
 hide_table_of_contents: false
 ---

-Google Discover is a way that people can find your content.
-To make your content more attractive, Google encourage using high quality images which are enabled by setting the `max-image-preview:large` meta tag.
-This post shows you how to achieve that with Docusaurus.
+NSwag is a great tool for generating client libraries in C# and TypeScript from Open API / Swagger definitions.
+You can bump where Open API property names collide due to the nature of the C# language, and when you want to use `decimal` for your floating point numeric type over `double`.
+This post demostrates how to get over both issues.

 ![title image reading "Docusaurus, meta tags and Google Discover" with a Docusaurus logo and the Google Discover phone photo taken from https://developers.google.com/search/docs/advanced/mobile/google-discover](../static/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash/title-image.png)

 ## Make a C# Client Generator

-Before we can demonstrate the problem, let's get a console app set up that will make a C# client using an Open API file:
+Before we can demonstrate the problems, let's get a console app set up that will allow us to generate a C# client using an Open API file:

 ```sh
 dotnet new console -o NSwag